1790 - 1871 RACHEL LUZZATTO MORPURGO (Italy)

 1798 - 1860 WARDER CRESSON (USA -Eretz Israel)

 Born a Quaker he came to believe that God's plan was to bring all the Jews to Jerusalem before the "end of days".
-In 1846 he decided to move to Eretz Israel where Cresson converted in March 1848.
-When he returned to the USA to tie up his affairs, his wife and son tried to have him institutionalized.
+In 1844, he was appointed the first American consul to Jerusalem but it was retracted before he actually arrived.
+Despite this he decided to remain, became interested in Judaism and converted in March 1848 taking the name Michael Boaz Israel ben Abraham.
+When he returned to the USA to tie up his affairs, his wife, and son tried to have him institutionalized.
 During the trial, at which he was acquitted, over 100 witnesses were called.
 Cresson divorced his wife and moved to Jerusalem.
 His goal was to set up a soup kitchen and encourage new methods of agriculture, in order that Jews need not rely on missionaries for any help.
 He took the name Michael Boaz Israel, married Rachel Moelano, and became a respected member of the Sephardic community.
 He is buried on the Mount of Olives.

 1798 - 1839 EDUARD GANS (Germany)